-Due to the increase in the number of students with severe allergies, we do not celebrate birthdays with edible treats.
-Students are welcome to bring non-edible treats for classmates.
-Please contact the classroom teacher beforehand.
-Please be aware all students may not be able to participate due to religious beliefs.
+Students may bring treats for their class in celebration of a birthday.
+Parents need to notify the teacher of the occasion. \Due to the increase number of students with severe allergies, non-edible treats are more desirable.
+If you are, however, providing edible treats, please contact the classroom teacher beforehand.
+Please be aware all students may not be able to participate due to food allergies or religious beliefs.